theopn/theopn.github.io/README.md

 ### .github and CNAME

-Custom GitHub workflow is from the [official documentation](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
-With it, GitHub action automatically builds the website for every `git push`.
+Custom GitHub workflow from the [official documentation](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
+With this, GitHub Action automatically builds the website for every `git push`.

 For having a custom domain, have the domain in `CNAME`.

 ### archetypes

 Archetypes are templates for Hugo contents.
 When archetypes are not specified, `default.md` archetype is used.
 Otherwise, an appropriate archetype will be used.
 In the beginning of the archetype (and every documents generated from the archetype) there is "Front Matter".
-Hugo supports YAML (`---\n date: ...\n description: ...\n ---`), TOML (`+++\n date: ...\n description: ...\n +++`), and JSON ({\n "date": "...",\n "description": "..."\n }), and I use YAML.
+Hugo supports YAML (`---\n date: ...\n description: ...\n ---`), TOML (`+++\n date: ...\n description: ...\n +++`), and JSON (`{\n "date": "...",\n "description": "..."\n }`).
+I use TOML to keep it consistent with the Terminal theme contents.

 To initialize a new content under `content/<archetypes>`, use the following command: